appatalks/Epassafe/README.md

 Or get it from the [Google Play Store](https://play.google.com/store/apps/details?id=com.epassafe.upm&pcampaignid=web_share)

 > [!IMPORTANT]
-> If upgrading from version <v3.0, you will need to import your backup to `../Android/data/com.epassafe.upm/files/database/` from your PC or connected device.
+> Backup and Restore $PATH is through `../Android/data/com.epassafe.upm/files/database/`.
 If this is the initial installation on the device, restore a blank database to automatically create the directory and permissions, then restore the backup as "`upm.db`".

 <details>